Tricia Butler - MBACP (Accred), Counselling, CBT & EFT at Clear Counselling NI

 What I offer

-- A confidential one-to-one counselling service to individual adults and teenagers
+- A confidential one-to-one counselling service to individual adults, children and teenagers

 - Short-term counselling (typically 6 to 12 sessions) or longer-term psychotherapy

 - Brief solution-focused therapy to support through crisis events

 - EFT (Tapping) to individual adults, teenagers, children and to small groups

 I also offer child-centred, interactive, workshop style sessions themed on Lego Based Therapy or the use of Movement to Feel Healthy and Happy.